k-yumin/derivative-and-integral/README.md

 # derivative_and_integral
-- This code displays the graphs of both the differentiated and integrated forms of a polynomial function.
+- This script displays the graphs of both the differentiated and integrated forms of a polynomial function.